slowmist/Blockchain-dark-forest-selfguard-handbook/README.md

 ![](res/myetherwallet_https_hijack.png)

-In the attack, the hacker hijacked the DNS service (Google Public DNS) used by a large number of MyEtherWallet users via BGP, an ancient routing protocol, which directly led to the display of HTTPS error alerts in every user’s browser when they tried to visit MyEtherWallet website.
+In the attack, the hacker hijacked the DNS service (Google Public DNS) used by a large number of MyEtherWallet users via BGP, an ancient routing protocol, which directly led to the display of HTTPS error alerts in every user's browser when they tried to visit MyEtherWallet website.
 In fact, users should stop when they see this alert, as it basically indicates that the target web page has been hijacked.
-In reality however, many users just quickly ignored the alert and proceeded to continue with their interactions with the hijacked site, because they didn’t understand the security risk behind the HTTPS error alert at all.
+In reality however, many users just quickly ignored the alert and proceeded to continue with their interactions with the hijacked site, because they didn't understand the security risk behind the HTTPS error alert at all.

-Since the target web page had been hijacked and the hacker had injected malicious JavaScript in there, upon users’ interaction, the hackers would have successfully stolen their plaintext private key and transferred away their funds  (mostly ETH).
+Since the target web page had been hijacked and the hacker had injected malicious JavaScript in there, upon users' interaction, the hackers would have successfully stolen their plaintext private key and transferred away their funds  (mostly ETH).

 This is definitely a classic case where hackers used BGP hijacking techniques to steal crypto.
-It’s just overkill.
-Ever after this there have been several similar cases, and I won’t mention them in detail here.
+It's just overkill.
+Ever after this there have been several similar cases, and I won't mention them in detail here.
 To the user there is only one thing that really needs attention: if you ever decide to use a web application wallet, or try to interact with a DApp, always make sure you stop and close the page whenever you see a HTTPS certificate error alert!
 And your funds will be fine.
-There is a cruel reality in security: when there is a risk, don’t give users any choices.
+There is a cruel reality in security: when there is a risk, don't give users any choices.
 As if you do, there will always be users falling into the trap for whatever reasons.
 In fact, the project team needs to take up the responsibility.
 As of today, there are already very effective security solutions to the HTTPS hijacking issue mentioned above: the project team needs to properly configure HSTS.
 HSTS stands for HTTP Strict Transport Security; it is a web security policy mechanism supported by most modern browsers.
-If HSTS is enabled, in case of a HTTPS certificate error the browser will force users to stop accessing the target web applications and the restriction can’t be bypassed.
+If HSTS is enabled, in case of a HTTPS certificate error the browser will force users to stop accessing the target web applications and the restriction can't be bypassed.
 Now you get what I mean?

 **Human Nature Security**

 This section is easy to understand.
 For example the project team is evil minded and acts in a dishonest way.
-I have mentioned some relevant contents in previous sections, so here I won’t go into more details.
+I have mentioned some relevant contents in previous sections, so here I won't go into more details.
 More to be covered in later sections.

 **Financial Security**